raveuk/Ollama-downloader/README.md

 | 1 Year | $10 | 365 days |

 Purchase:

-1.Download the tool and run from the command prompt
+1. Download the tool and run from the command prompt
 2. type ollama-dl license info
 3. $10.99 a Year
 4. Send payment to using paypal to raveuk@live.co.uk with Machine ID any instruction